mashupbots/socko/README.md

 We hope you find it as useful as we do.

-## What is Socko?
+## Features

 * Socko is written in Scala

 * Socko runs on top of the asynchronous event driven Netty framework.

-* Socko expects all processing of requests to be performed by AKKA actors.
+* Socko processes requests using AKKA actors.

 * Socko has no external dependencies outside AKKA 2.0 (note that Netty is a dependency of AKKA 2.0 Remote)

-* Socko can be started as a standard Scala app.
+* Socko can be started as a standard Scala application.

 * Out of the box, Socko supports
   * HTTP and WebSockets